-During the 2020-2021 school year, our school found that keeping the school secure was a safety benefit, and therefore, will continue 2021-2022 with this practice.
-Parents and visitors accessing the school will need to do so through the front doors and sign-in and out at the office.
-We look forward to welcoming volunteers again, and these opportunities can be organized through your child's teacher.
+During the 2021-2022 school year, our school found that keeping the school secure was a safety benefit, and therefore, will continue 2022-2023 with this practice.
+Parents and visitors are welcomed and encouraged to come into the school.
+Upon entry, all visitors as asked to enter through the NW front doors and sign-in and out at the office.
+We look forward to the many opportunities that will seek to engage and include our families and community members at the school.